bentoBAUX/bentoBAUX/README.md

 - **Renders & Visuals** – Showcasing finished renders and visual pieces that highlight the artistic side of my shader work. [***Full gallery available on ArtStation***](https://www.artstation.com/bentobaux/albums/1728616)

 ## What I’m Working On
-- Building my own Vulkan-based renderer
-- Exploring advanced real-time graphics techniques such as subsurface scattering and interior parallax mapping to achieve effects like realistic marbling in stone surfaces inspired by Destiny 2.
+- Researching and implementing advanced subsurface scattering methods in Unity URP, aiming to bring in high-quality techniques from engines like Blender Eevee and push URP to its visual limits.

 ## What I’ve Built